blongworth/2021-06-02-WHOI-SQL/index.md

   In addition, you will need an up-to-date web browser.
 </p>
 <p>
   SQLite databases can be used through multiple interfaces.
-We will use the GUI SQLite DB Browser, the sqlite3 command line tool, and scripted access through R and python.
+We will use the GUI <a href="https://sqlitebrowser.org/dl/">SQLite DB Browser</a>, the <a href="https://www.sqlite.org/download.html">sqlite3</a> command line tool, and scripted access through R and python.
 If you do not wish to use the command line, or you are not interested in R or python, you may install the SQLite browser and just the programming language of your choice below.
 Please contact an instructor if you have questions!
 </p>
 <p>
   We will work with a database of Antarctic survey data during the course.
 Please download this file and have it available for the course.